mattyoung101/slingshot/README.md

 # Slingshot - SystemVerilog LSP
 **Slingshot** is a **work in progress** language server for the SystemVerilog hardware description language.
+Slingshot is written in Kotlin and runs on a Java 17 compliant JVM or higher.

 Slingshot was born out of a frustration with existing SystemVerilog LSPs and editor plugins.
 While many exist, and most are functional, I still found them imperfect for my needs.
 Many are missing crucial features like